 In one study, Trinidadian guppies were tested for their response to stressors in the environment.
 Researchers expected the results to match up with a standard spectrum of behavior, but the results were much more complex than they originally anticipated.
 Each individual fish responded differently to stressors in their environment.
 Some fish were more courageous while others were timid.
-However the real surprise came when the environment stressor was changed.
+However, the real surprise came when the environment stressor was changed.
 The fish not only displayed different responses from one another, but the individual behaviors stayed relatively the same between the different tests- the courageous fish were more likely to continue to be brave, and the timid fish continued to hide.
-This repeated behavior has lead researchers to believe that the guppies were all displaying distinct personality traits.
+This repeated behavior has led researchers to believe that the guppies were all displaying distinct personality traits.

 Biologists studying pumpkinseed sunfish have also observed a similar pattern between cautious and courageous fish.
-Fish who were curious enough to enter a minnow trap were more likely to do so again later on.
-The timid fish who avoided the trap in the first place were also likely to steer clear of future traps.
+Fish who were curious enough to enter a minnow trap was more likely to do so again later on.
+The timid fish who avoided the trap in the first place was also likely to steer clear of future traps.
 These differences in behavior were consistent enough to confirm that these were personality traits.
 In the wild, both of these personality types are beneficial to fish.
 Risk-takers are more likely to find food and expand their territory.
 Cautious fish are more likely to hide from predators and avoid dangerous situations.

 Fish personalities also affect the relationships they have with other fish.
 In another study of three-spined sticklebacks, researchers noted a variety of different personalities in terms of social behavior.
-Some fish were antisocial and preferred solitude, where others were more active in a group.
+Some fish were antisocial and preferred solitude, whereas others were more active in a group.
 When the social fish were paired up with the more timid fish, they acted more boldly and assumed a dominant role- exploring, leading, and fighting.
 When the same social fish was paired up with other bold fish, their individual behavior became more submissive.
-This implies that fish not only have personalities, but can conform to general roles within their social group.
+This implies that fish not only have personalities but can conform to general roles within their social group.

 Fish Personalities vs. Behavior